NeetuSyam/Neetu-Rasinger-Babu/README.md

 I am actively pursuing a master's degree in San Jose State University.

-Previous posistion as a Software Engineer at Light Pharma Private Limited
+Previous position as a Software Engineer at Light Pharma Private Limited.

 ### I'm currently working on